teal-language/cyan/docs.md

 ### `Path:match(patt: string): boolean`
 See if the given path matches the pattern

-path separators in patterns are always represented with '/'.
+Path separators in patterns are always represented with '/'.

 `*` characters represent any number of non-path-separator characters